jump-dev/JuMP.jl/doc/installation.rst

 CPLEX
 +++++

 Requires a working installation of CPLEX with a license (free for faculty members and graduate teaching assistants).
-The `CPLEX.jl <https://github.com/joehuchette/CPLEX.jl>`_ interface is experimental; it requires using CPLEX as a shared library, which is unsupported by the CPLEX developers.
+The interface requires using CPLEX as a shared library, which is unsupported by the CPLEX developers.
 Special installation steps are required on OS X. CPLEX supports MIP callbacks and "SOS" constraints.

 ECOS